This Gen X Doctor's Story

 - 2 min read

 When it came to leaving clinical practice, I spent a lot of time in denial.
-I knew deep down that my job didn't align with my care values (happiness, challenge, connection, learning and health in case you were wondering) and that was, quite literally, destroying me.
-I was burnt out, but it wasn't the workload.
-Over the years, I developed strategies like choosing my battles, knowing when to walk away and setting boundaries.
+I knew deep down that my job didn't align with my core values (happiness, challenge, connection, service, learning and health in case you were wondering).
+That was, quite literally, destroying me.
+I was burnt out, but it wasn't the workload that was draining me of my energy: over the years, I developed strategies like choosing my battles, knowing when to walk away and setting boundaries.
 It was the feeling of being constrained that I couldn't bear.
 I felt like I was living a lesser version of myself to fit into the organisation I worked for.

-What I know now that I didn't then was that coaching could have saved me so much time and energy.
+What I know now that I didn't then, was that coaching could have saved me so much time and energy.
 Yes, I'm now where I want to be (and had some great experiences along the way).
 The thing is, I could have got here quicker and had more fun in the process with the support of a coach.
-I know this because when I eventually talked to a coach, everything slotted into place.
+I know this because when I eventually entered coaching, everything slotted into place.

 Comments